VertigoRay/salt-osx-dsconfigad/README.md

 ~ [Pillar Documentation](http://docs.saltstack.com/topics/pillar/) - More info on the usage of Pillars can be found there.

 In this section, I'll breakdown how to YAMLize your dsconfigad settings.
-Required settings are followed by an asterisk (*).
 A full [sample pillar](#samplepillar) .sls is available below.
 Details on what each setting does can be found in [Apple's Ducumentation](http://bit.ly/15gnT5I).

 **_Note:_ in Pillar, always use ALL _lowercase_!**